opswright-labs/defendics/README.md

 **Data Specifications**

 These are some of the structured data sources that we are getting into.
-We have a draft JSON specification that is aligned with all three standards and a working python script to ingest CCE templates into our format.
-This will be publicly released in the coming weeks.

 * https://csrc.nist.gov/projects/security-content-automation-protocol/specifications/xccdf
 * https://csrc.nist.gov/projects/security-content-automation-protocol/specifications/common-configuration-enumeration-cce